robsyc/ld-mcp/README.md

 # Linked Data MCP

 MCP server for AI agents to progressively access W3C Semantic Web specifications.
+Instead of dumping entire spec docs into the rotting context, it serves them section-by-section.
+Your AI can now look up that one SHACL 1.2 property it keeps forgetting about without burning 100k tokens.

 ## Supported Standards